KASTAZWA_:

 Writing about London means to me writing about my life out my hometown for the first time in my early twenties, seeking stories to tell and trying to write my own.
 Hyde Park, Notting Hill, Camden Town and Kentish Town were the places were we went out the most since Brixton and Shoreditch were for us mostly still unknown.

 London in 2005 was different than nowadays but to me it still keeps its unique essence.
-I could write an entire book of inspiring characters only mentioning the people I met during that six months living in the Astor Leinster Inn that probably taught me something in a world that was still not so digitally connected.
+I could write an entire book of inspiring characters only mentioning the people I met during that six months living in the Astor Leinster Inn in Bayswater that probably taught me something in a world still not so digitally connected.
 Back those days was not easy to find a multicultural microcosmos of people and my approximate level of english of course did not help.
 The rent was due week by week (70 pounds p/w) and certain guests stayed there for years.
 There were people from all over the world, most of them (me included) living out of casual jobs and carrying on with their artistical ambitions.
 For some reasons, we all had very common music tastes, mostly classic rock, switching from Led Zeppelin to the Stones, Beatles, Ramones, Sex Pistols and Black Sabbaths, all coming out from a pair of rusty speakers that were hanging down from the corners of the hall.

 That place like many others in the city does not exist anymore, it has been eaten by the frenetic city rhythm and the gentrification and I guess most of those people live elsewhere nowadays, probably went back to their own countries or somewhere else in the world.

-I. Random facts in History
+II.
+Random facts in History

 Henry the VIII was the king of England between 1509 and 1547.
-Mostly famous for 6 marriages, the execution of his wife and for having started the English reformation when pope Clement VII refused to cancel one of his marriages.
+Mostly famous for 6 marriages, the execution of his wife and for having started Anglicanism and the English reformation when pope Clement VII refused to cancel one of his marriages.
 The consequence of the reformation was the separation of the English Church from the Catholic Church.
 The divine right of the king grew in exchange of papal supremacy.

 English civil wars were mostly three political conflicts between the monarchists, represented by Charles I and the parliamentarians of the New Model Army, represented by Oliver Cromwell.
 Those conflicts affected the three kingdoms of England, Scotland and Ireland.
 Monarchists were defeated in 1649 and the defeat led to the execution of Charles I and the foundation of the Commonwealth of England.